shuttleai/info/README.md

 ShuttleAI API offers **FREE** access to `claude-3.5-sonnet`, `claude-3-opus`, `o1-preview`, `o1-mini`, `gpt-4o`, and over 100+ other models directly within the API, providing a highly **efficient** and **reliable** service!

-Check out `shuttle-2.5` and `s1` for chat completions and `shuttle-2-diffusion` for images generations!
+Check out `shuttle-2.5` and `s1` for chat completions and `shuttle-2-diffusion` for image generations!

 ## Getting Started